jayadeep8712/ecommerce-data-agent/README.md

 -   "Which 5 products had the highest CPC?"
 -   "Show me total ad sales by date"
 -   "What are the top 5 products by ad spend?"

----

-_This project was built as a demonstration of building modern, agentic AI systems._